BankAmerica Corp. v. United States

 BankAmerica Corp v.
 United States, 462 U.S. 122 (1983) began in 1975.
-This is a landmark antitrust case which interprets the Section 8 of the Clayton Act.
-The United States government began test cases three separate banks along with their parent holding companies, including mutual life insurance firms.
+This is a landmark antitrust case which interprets Section 8 of the Clayton Act.
+The United States government brought test cases against three separate banks along with their parent holding companies, including mutual life insurance firms.
 The case also involved individuals who sat on the boards at both institutions.
-The case was ruled in a 7–2 majority, the Supreme Court had reversed the Ninth Circuit.
+The case was decided by a 7–2 majority, with the Supreme Court reversing the Ninth Circuit.
 The defendants did not admit guilty.

 This case is an antitrust case that was filed by the U.S. Department of Justice.
-The Department of Justice claimed there were violations of the Clayton Act (Section 8).
-This prohibits individuals from serving on the boards of corporations that are separate and competing.
-The Department of Justice claimed not one, but several executives had all held director positions at several large banking corporations, minimizing the competition.
-The case was solve by consent judgment which required individuals to withdraw and resign from their competing board positions in order to resolve conflict and eliminate the overlap.
+The Department of Justice claimed there were violations of the Clayton Act (Section 8), which prohibits individuals from serving on the boards of corporations that are separate and competing.
+The Department of Justice claimed that not one, but several executives had held director positions at several large banking corporations, thereby minimizing the competition.
+The case was solved by a consent judgment, which required individuals to withdraw and resign from their competing board positions in order to resolve the conflict and eliminate the overlap.

 Background

 BankAmerica Corp v.
-United States began in the mid-1960s and would later be resolved in the 1980s.
-The United States government had filed an Antitrust lawsuit against BankAmerica Corporation and Security Pacific National Bank, two of the major financial institutions at the time.
-The U.S. government had filed the complaint and that both institutions were claiming a merger between the two institutions would violate the 8th Section of the Clayton Act.
-The Clayton prohibits any mergers that create less competition or the opposite, create large entities such as monopolies.
+United States began in the mid-1970s and was later resolved in the 1980s.
+The United States government filed an Antitrust lawsuit against BankAmerica Corporation and Security Pacific National Bank, two of the major financial institutions at the time.
+The U.S. government claimed that a proposed merger between the two institutions would violate Section 7 of the Clayton Act.
+The Clayton prohibits any mergers that create less competition or lead to monopolies.
 Instead of a trial taking place, both parties agreed to enter a consent decree.
-Bank of America abandoned the merger and then agreed to the ability to proceed with limited and certain restrictions.
-In exchange, the U.S. government released all the civil claims that came from the proposed merger.
+Bank of America abandoned the merger and then was allowed to proceed with limited activities under certain restrictions.
+In exchange, the U.S. government released all the civil claims that arose from the proposed merger.

 Argument

-The federal government had filed a lawsuit for monetary damages while interpreting the Clayton act that went against the proposed merger from the 1960s.
-The government had claimed the merger had cause harm financially and created damages for damages to other competition.
+The federal government had filed a lawsuit for monetary damages while interpreting the Clayton Act that went against the proposed merger from the 1960s.
+The government claimed the merger had cause financial harm and created damages to other competitors.

-There was a legal issue was whether the decree, which had been settled prior also applied to this new damage.
-The government had argued the decree only applied and settled to equitable claims and not legal claims including monetary damages.
+There was a legal issue as to whether the decree, which had been previously settled, also applied to this new claim for damages.
+The government argued that the decree applied only to equitable claims and not legal claims, including monetary damages.

-BankAmerica Corp. argued the broad language of the decree and included damage claims not only requests for injective relief.
+BankAmerica Corp. argued that the broad language of the decree included damage claims not only requests for injunctive relief.

 No consent decree

-The Department of Justice (DOJ) had brought forward a formal civil enforcement actions under the Section 8 of the Clayton Act.
-The defendants, including BankAmerica and the other financial corporations that were involved did not settle through a consent decree, ultimately leading to a Supreme Court Ruling.
+The Department of Justice (DOJ) brought forward a formal civil enforcement actions under Section 8 of the Clayton Act.
+The defendants, including BankAmerica and the other financial corporations involved, did not settle through a consent decree, ultimately leading to a Supreme Court ruling.